kmezhoud/biodiversity/README.md

 + Loading countries.geojson file makes the app slowly
   + Use simpliest map
 + addSearchFeatures highlight multiple circles with same name
+  + In some case Image not found in app but exists in Link (case red Fox)
 + addSearchFeatures with multiple addCircles groups
   + All Kingdoms must be checked for the `addSearchFeatures`